-- Go off the grid in an eco-lodge in the heart of the Maya Mountains
+- Go off the grid in an ecolodge in the heart of the Maya Mountains

 - Embark on a paddling journey along the Moho River

-|Day 1||Arrival & Transfer to Mayflower Bocawina National Park||Silk Grass|
+|Day 1||Arrive & Transfer to Mayflower Bocawina National Park||Silk Grass|

-|Day 2||Visit Mayan Santa Theresa & Moho River Boating||Toledo|
+|Day 2||Visit Maya Santa Theresa & Moho River Boating||Toledo|

-|Day 3||Paddling on the Moho River||Toledo|
+|Day 3||Paddle the Moho River||Toledo|

-|Day 4||End of Moho River Journey & Transfer to Big Falls||Big Falls|
+|Day 4||End of Moho River Journey, Transfer to Big Falls||Big Falls|

-|Day 5||Explore Lubaantun Mayan Ruins & Chocolate Farm Tour||Big Falls|
+|Day 5||Explore the Lubaantun Maya Ruins & Chocolate Farm Tour||Big Falls|

-|Day 6||Travel to Glover's Reef Atoll, Southwest Caye||Middle Caye|
+|Day 6||Transfer to Glover's Reef Atoll Basecamp, Southwest Caye||Southwest Caye|

-|Days 7-9||Paddle & Explore Glover's Reef Atoll||Middle Caye|
+|Days 7-9||Paddle & Explore Glover's Reef Atoll||Southwest Caye|

-|Day 10||Boat to Dangriga & Departure|
+|Day 10||Boat to Dangriga, Depart|

 Welcome to Belize!
-Upon arrival into the airport, take a scenic, 20-minute connecting flight to the town of Dangriga.
+Upon arrival at the airport, take a scenic, 20-minute connecting flight to the town of Dangriga.
 Then, travel overland to your rainforest resort located in the heart of Mayflower Bocawina National Park, in the foothills of the Maya Mountains.
 Get settled and rest up after your journey, then freshen up for dinner in the rainforest at the lodge's acclaimed restaurant, The Wild Fig.

-Next, commute 30 minutes toward the Moho River to begin your multiday paddling and camping excursion.
-Your guides teach you the fundamentals of handling the inflatable kayaks in moving water—before starting the journey down one of Belize's most beautiful rainforest rivers to your first river camp.
+Next, transfer 30 minutes toward the Moho River to begin your multi-day paddling and camping excursion.
+Your guides will teach you the fundamentals of handling the inflatable kayaks in moving water—before starting the journey down one of Belize's most beautiful rainforest rivers to your first river camp.
 Following the adventure, the evening is at your leisure at your campsite in Toledo.

 Day 3: Paddling on the Moho River

 Today, continue your river journey.
-As you leave the Maya Mountains and enter the coastal plains, where the river slows and meanders through the jungle.
-A vehicle will be waiting to take you overland to a lodge in Big Falls—home for the next two nights.
+As you leave the Maya Mountains and enter the coastal plains, the river slows and meanders through the jungle.
+Here, a vehicle will be waiting to take you overland to a lodge in Big Falls—your home for the next two nights.
 Settle into the beautiful jungle cabanas with time to enjoy a hot shower and take in the grounds before dinner.
 After dinner, the rest of the evening is yours to enjoy.

-Your lodge at Big Falls is situated on the banks of the Rio Grande, in Belize's southern Toledo District, a region comprised of isolated villages.
+Your lodge at Big Falls is situated on the banks of the Rio Grande in Belize's southern Toledo District, a region comprised of isolated villages.
 The lodge property is located on a meander of the Columbia River, with almost a mile of river frontage.
 From your cabana, there are striking views of the jungle-covered Maya Mountains.

 After a leisurely breakfast, head out to explore the region.
 First, tour the ancient Maya ruins of Lubaantun, which were last active in the eighth and ninth centuries.
 Then, get immersed in an inspiring cultural and culinary experience with a visit to a unique spice farm and a tasty bean-to-bar Maya chocolate makers' experience.
 Return in time to relax and enjoy the pool at the lodge, followed by dinner.

 Upon arrival, receive an introduction to your new tropical marine environment and settle into your tented cabana on the ocean.
 Your guides will then conduct professional instruction to teach you the fundamentals of sea kayaking, snorkeling, and tropical water safety.
 After the orientation, enjoy a paddle to a nearby patch reef and start exploring some of the 700 snorkel sites Glover's Reef Atoll has to offer.

-Day 10: Boat to Dangriga and departure
+Day 10: Boat to Dangriga, Depart

 Wake up early on your final morning, grab your coffee, and watch the sunrise over the atoll.
 Your boat charter departs mid-morning to take you back to the mainland, arriving at approximately noon.
 Your trip finishes in the Garifuna town of Dangriga, and your designated travel guides will assist you with connecting to the next leg of your journey.